 7 Night Western Caribbean (Ft.
-Lauderdale Roundtrip) Sail Date: May 15, 2010 Cabin Type: Balcony Traveled As: Couple Reviewed: 7 years ago
+Lauderdale Roundtrip) Sail Date: May 15, 2010 Ship: Oasis of the Seas Cabin Type: Balcony Traveled As: Couple Reviewed: 7 years ago

 There is so much to do on this ship and for the most part the crowd is not overwhelming.
 Even though there are about 6000 people on the boat, it doesn't seem to get any more crowded than a normal cruise ship.
 The choices for everything are great.
 The specialty restaurants, especially Giovanni's Table are very good and you really feel like you are in a little city, not on a cruise ship.
 Shows are mostly less campy than regular cruise ship shows and reservation system helps to plan your time.

 Food and Dining